threatcode/threatcode-onion/salt/sensoroni/files/analyzers/README.md

 ### Analyzer Package Structure

-Delpoyment of a custom analyzer entails copying the analyzer source directory and depenency wheel archives to the Threat Code manager node.
+Delpoyment of a custom analyzer entails copying the analyzer source directory and depenency wheel archives to the Security Onion manager node.
 The destination locations can be found inside the `threatcode` salt source directory tree.
-Using the [Saltstack](https://github.com/saltstack/salt) directory pattern allows Threat Code developers to add their own analyzers with minimal additional effort needed to upgrade to newer versions of Threat Code.
+Using the [Saltstack](https://github.com/saltstack/salt) directory pattern allows Security Onion developers to add their own analyzers with minimal additional effort needed to upgrade to newer versions of Security Onion.
 When the _sensoroni_ salt state executes it will merge the default analyzers with any local analyzers, and copy the merged analyzers into the `/opt/tc/conf/sensoroni` directory.

 Do not modify files in the `/opt/tc/conf/sensoroni` directory!
 This is a generated directory and changes made inside will be automatically erased on a frequent interval.

-On a Threat Code manager, custom analyzers should be placed inside the `/opt/tc/saltstack/local/salt/sensoroni` directory, as described in the next section.
+On a Security Onion manager, custom analyzers should be placed inside the `/opt/tc/saltstack/local/salt/sensoroni` directory, as described in the next section.

 #### Directory Tree